Yanqian-W/database-processing/README.md

-# database-processing
+# Database Processing

+Superstore.xls contains business data for an online superstore in the United States.

-In the superstore database, define functions to extract data based on dates and calculate weekly profits
+- Use the `datetime` library for date operations, define functions to extract data
+- Calculate weekly profits